gipritchard/Space-Debris/Space Debris Clean Up Crew.md

 ### Play Resource Card
 You may play a Resource card for it's effect.
 Place the Resource card in the Resource discard pile after resolving it's effect.
 #### Fuel
-- Move your player pawn twice following the dotted lines, ignoring damage from Debris.
+- When played: move your pawn twice, ignoring damage from Debris.
 #### Electronics
-- Capture any number of Debris Cubes from 1 adjacent space.
+- When played: capture any number of Debris from 1 adjacent space.
 #### Plastic
-- Upgrade your Space Ship's Debris Capacity by 1, up to a maximum of 10.
+- When played: upgrade your Space Ship's Debris Capacity by 1, up to a maximum of 10.
 #### Metal
-- Fully repair 1 Space Ship or 1 Satellite in your space.
+- When played: fully repair 1 Space Ship or 1 Satellite in your space.
-- Move the target's HP tracker to the maximum value

 #### Junk
-Cannot be played as an action.
-This card is a wild resource (fuel, electronics, plastic, metal) used during a Repair action.
+-  This is a wild resource (fuel, electronics, plastic, metal) used during a Repair action.
+- Cannot be played as an action.

 ## 2. Draw Debris Cards
 Each space on the game board is limited to 3 Debris.
 As Debris accumulates in a space, the risk of a collision and fragmentation rises.